 (i) Delivery Point.
 Custody of the gas shall transfer at the insulating flange located between the HPL Operated Facilities and the HPL Facilities, as more specifically set forth on Exhibit "A" hereto.

 (ii) Quality Specifications and Measurement.
-All gas delivered to the Interconnect shall be measured in accordance with and shall conform to the Standards.
+All gas delivered to the Interconnect shall be measured in accordance with and shall conform to the Standards and with sound and prudent natural gas pipeline industry practice.
 Either Party shall at all times have the right to refuse delivery of gas not meeting the quality standards set forth in any applicable gas sales or transportation agreement.
 Operation of the HPL Facilities by HPL or its designee shall include operation of the bi-directional ultrasonic meter (the "Meter") and HPL shall give BVP twenty-four hour operational notice prior to any testing or calibrating of the Meter.
 BVP shall have the right to be present during testing or calibration of the Meter; provided, if the HPL has given such notice to BVP and BVP is not present at the time specified, then HPL may proceed with the tests as though BVP were present, and the results therefrom shall be deemed correct and accurate.
 The Meter shall be used to perform custody transfer measurement of the gas.

 (iii) Samples and BTU Content.
 A chromatograph installed as part of the HPL Operated Facilities shall be used to ascertain the heating content of the gas stream.